 These restrictions govern the methods that a portable program can

-define on the generic functions INITIALIZE-INSTANCE
+define on the generic functions INITIALIZE-INSTANCE,

-.
+REINITIALIZE-INSTANCE, and SHARED-INITIALIZE.
 These restrictions

 apply only to methods on these generic functions for which the first